toidiu/toidiu.github.io/content/reads/Carousel_Scalable_Traffic_Shaping_at_End_Hosts.md

 Policers: a token bucket mechanism to assign resources to a flow, with zero buffering and packet dropping as a side effect.

 HTB: a complex buffer/token bucket/tree structure to support advanced traffic management.
 Backpressure is needed to avoid unbounded queue growth.
-Can group flos into individual or aggregate groups and thus apply complex logic to traffic shaping.
+Can group flows into individual or aggregate groups and thus apply complex logic to traffic shaping.

 FQ/pacing: FQ tracks per-flow sate in an array of Red-Black trees indexed on flow hash IDs.
+A deficit round robin scheduler is used for outgoing packets from active flows.
+A garbage collector deletes inactive flows.
 Pacing is based on packet length and current pacing rate.
 Future packets are kept in a separate RB tree index.
+This all sounds very CPU intensive.

 **cost of shaping**
 ...